 An offensive player may not advance the ball across the line of scrimmage if:

-- the offensive series has crossed midfield, the defense has not yet crossed the line of scrimmage, and the player received the snap.
+- the defense has not yet crossed the line of scrimmage and the player received the snap.

-- it is a gender play and that player is male.
+- it is a closed play and that player is male.

 - Hindering an opponent’s vision without making an attempt to catch, intercept, or bat the ball, even though no contact is made (also known as “Face Guarding”).
 Note: The player must place one or both hands in front of the opponent’s face or wave their hands or arms near the opponent’s face.

-- have been targeted for an attempted forward pass
+- have been targeted for an attempted legal forward pass

-- receive a forward pass that crosses the line of scrimmage
+- receive the snap and attempt a backward pass behind the line of scrimmage

 - receive the snap and run the ball, regardless of whether or not positive yards are gained

-The offense must declare who will receive the snap on a gender play.
+The offense must declare who will receive the snap on a closed play.
 Only that player may attempt a forward pass or, as allowed by rule, advance the ball across the line of scrimmage.
 The referee will not make the ball ready for play until the defense has had a reasonable opportunity to get set.
-Handoffs and backward passes behind the line scrimmage are not permitted during gender plays.
-If the ball is grounded to stop the clock on a gender play, the ensuing down will remain a gender play, regardless of who received the snap.
-If a male is in position to receive the snap on a gender play:

 - All other offensive males must remain stationary until the ball has been legally touched beyond the line of scrimmage.